 Marc Andreessen’s Take

-According to a post shared on X (formerly Twitter), Andreessen feels that the full self is outwardly childish and indicative of an overall lack of professionalism.
+According to a post shared on X (formerly Twitter), Andreessen feels that the full self is outwardly childish, indicative of an overall lack of professionalism.
 Specifically, the billionaire stated, “The one thing you should never, ever, ever do is bring your full self.
 Leave your full self at home where it belongs and act like a professional and a grownup at work and in public.”
 While these words ring true for certain representations of the self, some employees have grown to thrive in the post-COVID era of tolerance and acceptance.
-Overall, there are certain aspects of our personalities that should be more welcome in the workplace; some of these transitions have helped to inspire more positivity, productivity and camaraderie.
+Overall, there are certain aspects of our personalities that should be more welcome in the workplace; some of these transitions have helped to inspire increased positivity, productivity, and camaraderie.

 Stripping Back Your Full Self Can Go Too Far